reproducible-research/scipy-tutorial-2014/documents/DataAcquisition.md

 * Get half a glass of water
 * Get a napkin

+### Slide Covers

+* Get cover slides from instructors
+* Be careful with the pieces of glass, they are very thin and can easily cut.

+### Post-Its Notes

+* Get a block of post-its notes from instructors
+* This will be used to hold the cover slides
+* Distance to the camera will be adjusted by placing the cover slide in different 'pages' of the post-it block.

 ### Camera selection

 * Identify if it has a forward facing camera, and if so, select this camera.